beached/daw_json_link/docs/cookbook/member_options.md

 ## `EightBitModes`

-Controls whether any string character has the high bit set.
-If restricted, the member will escape any character with the high bit set and when parsing will throw if the high bit is encountered.
-This allows 7bit JSON encoding.
+Controls whether any string byte has the high bit set during serialization.
+If restricted, serialization rejects bytes with the high bit set.
+Raw-string parsing preserves the input bytes and does not inspect this option.

 ### Values

-* `DisallowHigh` - Escape any character with the high bit set and throw when encountered during parse
+* `DisallowHigh` - Reject any byte with the high bit set during serialization
-* `AllowFull` - Allow the full 8bits in output without escaping
+* `AllowFull` - Allow the full 8 bits in output without escaping

 ### Default